Depot News

 Kinsman Avenue will publish A Home for Christmas by Barry M. Putt, Jr. (2018) in time for the holiday season this year.
 The play centers on two homeless boys who befriend a stranger on Christmas Eve and discover a new sense of family.

-Tofte Wins $20K LANPP GRant
+Tofte Wins $20K GRant

 Amy Tofte (2022, ‘24) has won a Los Angeles New Play Project (LANPP) grant of $20,000 for “Righteous Among Us,” read at the Depot in 2022.
 The LANPP grants were established by producers Paula Holt and Nathan Birnbaum, who, in collaboration with the UCLA School of Theater, Film, and Television, the UCLA Foundation, and the gift of an anonymous donor, seek to bring new work to small and mid-sized Los Angeles theaters.
 “Righteous Among Us” was produced at Little Fish Theatre.